 This rotation of photographs from the museum’s collection demonstrates that play is as essential a theme in the medium’s history as it is in our lives.
 The selection includes works by Clarence H. White (American, 1871–1925) and Evan Baden (American, b.
 Saudi Arabia, b.
-1985) that illustrate the impact of technology on gaming, photographs by Helen Levitt (American, 1913-2009) and Terry Evans (American, b.
+1985), illustrating the impact of technology on gaming over more than a century.
+It also includes photographs by Helen Levitt (American, 1913–2009) and Terry Evans (American, b.
 1944) that portray pastimes in urban and rural environments, and pictures by Gordon Parks (American, 1912–2006) and Aaron Siskind (American, 1903–1991) that present scenes inside places dedicated to diversion.

 The introduction of snapshot cameras intended for amateurs in the 1880s encouraged a more playful approach to photography than the formality of professional photography studios typically allowed.
 Through different time periods and types of play, photography continues to capture happy memories to be revisited later and enjoyed all over again.